 Except for related companies with shared employees, excess earnings will not be prorated or transferred between employers.
 When two or more companies amalgamate and continue as one company under the applicable company law so that the amalgamated company holds and possesses all of the property, rights and interests and is subject to all of the debts, liabilities and obligations of each amalgamating company, excess earnings will be transferred.

 The maximum wage rate is set out in Appendix "A" to this Manual.

-For any other relevant PRACTICE information, readers should consult the Assessment Department's Practice Directives available on the WCB website.
+For any other relevant PRACTICE information, readers should consult the Assessment Department's Practice Directives available on the WorkSafeBC website at www.worksafebc.com.